mohamedshabeer-codes/Console-Banking-System/README.md

-# Console-Banking-System
-The Console Banking System is a simple Python-based banking application built using Python that runs in the terminal.
-The project demonstrates OOP concepts.
-This allows users to perform simple banking operations, showcasing how real-world banking logic can be implemented using Python.

 # Console Banking System

 A simple and beginner-friendly Python project that simulates basic banking operations through a console interface.
 This mini-project demonstrates essential **Object-Oriented Programming (OOP)** concepts such as classes, objects, methods, and encapsulation.